polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

             - `127.0.0.1` - IP address of the running node (localhost in this case)
             - `tcp` - specifies TCP for peer-to-peer communication
             - `30333` - port number for peer-to-peer TCP traffic
-            - `12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp` - unique identifier of the `alice` node
+            - `12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp` - unique identifier of the `Alice` node

 ## Verify Blocks are Produced and Finalized